debezium/debezium.github.io/installation/kubernetes.md

 ---
-# Detail comes from _data/deployment_detail.yml under the `kubernetes` key.
+# Detail comes from _data/installation_detail.yml under the `kubernetes` key.
-layout: deployment-detail
+layout: installation-detail
-deployment: kubernetes
+installation: kubernetes
 title: Kubernetes
-permalink: /deployment/kubernetes/
+permalink: /installation/kubernetes/
 description: >-
   The Debezium Operator runs Debezium Server instances on Kubernetes and OpenShift.
 You declare a pipeline as a custom resource and the Operator reconciles it, the way Kubernetes reconciles everything else.
 ---